-- Rectal microbicides are products – that could take the form of gels, enemas or fast-dissolving rectal tablets – being developed and tested to reduce a person’s risk of HIV or other sexually transmitted infections from anal sex.
+- Rectal microbicides are products – that could take the form of gels, douches or fast-dissolving rectal tablets – being developed and tested to reduce a person’s risk of HIV or other sexually transmitted infections from anal sex.

 - The risk of becoming infected with HIV during unprotected anal sex is 10 to 20 times greater than unprotected vaginal sex.
 Because the rectal lining is only one-cell thick, the virus can more easily reach immune cells to infect.